IBM/maximo-labs/MkDocs/omnio_8.8/docs/prereqs.md

 Access to the Omnio Configurator is needed to create the configuration that will run on the Omnio Edge gateway.
 Your Exercise facilitator should have provided you with the information on your access.

 For IBM'ers contact Jan Ekstrøm (jan.ekstrom@dk.ibm.com) for access to an IBM account on the Omnio Configurator.

+Business Partners should contact their Partner Technical Support team for access to an IBM account on the Omnio Configurator.